informalsystems/quint/doc/rfc007-foreign-calls.md

 ## 2. Context

-Quint is a specification language with the following features that are important in the context of this ADR:
+Quint is a specification language with the following features that are important in the context of this RFC:

  - Quint has a relatively small standard library, and
  - Quint has formal semantics, thanks to its transpilation to TLA+.